devopsacademyau/academy/classes/02class/exercises/c02-network03/frdvo/README.md

 ```

 - Any extra challenges faced?

-First challenge was to find how to name a VPC using AWS CLI.
-After I realized you need to use tags, I fouind there is no option to create and name the VPC in one go.
+`First challenge was to find how to name a VPC using AWS CLI.
+After I realized you need to use tags, I found there is no option to create and name the VPC in one go.`

 <!-- Don't change anything below this point-->